-Visit your provincial or territorial government’s website.
-“They can provide information and guidelines on how to properly reintegrate yourself into a post-pandemic world,” says Legendre.
-“Having clear guidelines can help reduce people’s uncertainties, which will in turn, reduce their anxiety.”
+Visit your provincial or territorial government’s website “They provide information and guidelines on what is safe or not,” says Legendre.
+“Having clear guidelines can help reduce people’s uncertainties.
+Which can also reduce their anxiety.”

 It’s an emotional time.
 You may be feeling anxious, frustrated, afraid or concerned.
-To help you through it, Legendre recommends making connections to get the support you need.
+To help you through it, Legendre recommends getting the support you need.

 “Talk to a trusted friend or family member about your worries,” she says.
 “Sometimes just talking to someone can help you feel reassured or relieved.”

-She further adds that the good news is people are resilient.
-“Most of the people who are anxious right now will recover in the weeks, perhaps months, after lockdown restrictions have been lifted,” she says.
+She adds good news.
+People are resilient.
+“Most of the people who are anxious right now will recover in the weeks, or months, after the government lifts lockdown restrictions,” she says.

-But what if you find yourself really struggling with anxiety or depression or another type of psychological distress?
-Or what if you’ve found this entire quarantine and post-lockdown experience extremely difficult?
-“Then don’t hesitate to seek professional help,” says Legendre.
+You may find yourself really struggling with anxiety or depression or another type of psychological distress.
+Or finding this quarantine and post-lockdown experience extremely difficult.
+“Don’t hesitate to seek professional help,” says Legendre.

-Remember, you don’t have to deal with life’s uncertainties and the stress it causes on your own.
+Remember, you don’t have to deal with all of this on your own.
 Here are some mental-health resources to keep in mind:

-- Does your workplace benefits come with an Employee Assistance Program (EAP)?
-These programs often include free virtual therapy or e-counselling sessions for you and your family.
+- Do your workplace benefits include an Employee Assistance Program (EAP)?
+These programs often include free virtual therapy sessions for you and your family.
 Talk to your employer or HR department for more information.

 1Hawryluck L, Gold WL, Robinson S, Pogorski S, Galea S, Styra R. SARS control and psychological effects of quarantine, Toronto, Canada.
 Emerg Infect Dis 2004;10:1206–12.